BaderBIMAZRO/project-2/README.md

 * User want to be able to mark Favorite item in list and show it on top of other weather list

-* User want to be able to delete waether item from list
+* User want to be able to delete weather item from list

-* User want to be able to edit wather item in list
+* User want to be able to edit weather item in list

-* User want to be able to delete all waether list items
+* User want to be able to delete all weather list items

 * User want to be able to clear unfavorite weather items